DominicWrege/depp-project/db-lib/README.md

 ### PostgreSQL Configuration Library

-Shared code for coniguration the api"link" and the Assignment Manager"link" for the postgresql connection.
+Shared code for coniguration the [api]("tree/master/api") and the [Assignment Manager](tree/master/assign-mngr) for establishing the connection to PostgreSQL.

 | Name                    | Type   | Default     |
 | ----------------------- | ------ | ----------- |